marmelab/react-admin/docs/Authentication.md

 );
 ```

-Once an admin has an `authProvider`, react-admin enables a new page on the `/login` route, which displays a login form asking for a username and password.
+Once an admin has an `authProvider`, react-admin will restrict CRUD pages (the `list`, `edit`, `create`and `show` components of your `Resources`) to authenticated users, and redirect anonymous users to a new page on the `/login` route, which displays a login form asking for a username and password.

 ## Anatomy Of An `authProvider`

 What's an `authProvider`?
 Just like a `dataProvider`, an `authProvider` is an object that handles authentication and authorization logic.
 It exposes methods that react-admin calls when needed, and that you can call manually through specialized hooks.
 The `authProvider` methods must return a Promise.

 The simplest `authProvider` is:

 ```js
 const authProvider = {